-587 TECHNIQUES FOR TEACHING ENGLISH AS A SECOND

-LANGUAGE IN THE BILINGUAL CLASSROOM

-Prerequisite: permission of instructor.
-Course includes teaching language skills to Limited English Proficient students in grades K-12, administration of language assessment tests, selection and evaluation of materials.
-590 WORKSHOP: BILINGUAL/MULTICULTURAL Emphasizes development of teaching devices and/or curriculum units, demonstration of teaching techniques, utilization of community resources.
-699 THESIS RESEARCH Prerequisite: permission of adviser.
-In-depth study of a research problem in education.
-Student must be able to demonstrate critical and analytical skills in dealing with a problem in educational administration.
+- TECHNIQUES FOR TEACHING ENGLISH AS A SECOND 587 4 credits LANGUAGE IN THE BILINGUAL CLASSROOM Prerequisite: permission of instructor.
+Course includes teaching language skills to Limited - English Proficient students in grades K-12, administration of language assessment tests, selection and evaluation of materials. - 590 WORKSHOP: BILINGUAL/MULTICULTURAL 1-3 credits Emphasizes development of teaching devices and/or curriculum units, demonstration of teaching techniques, utilization of community resources. - 686 SEMINAR' EDUCATION OF THE CUITURALLY DIFFERENT 2 credits Survey of educational considerations for schools populated by low-income culturally different youth.
+Field experience in form of visitations to agencies serving low-income families required